m-adil-ali/m-adil-ali/README.md

 ### About me🚀:

-My passion for the world of data has been a driving force throughout my career, and I have consistently sought opportunities to deepen my expertise in this field.
+My passion for data has been a driving force throughout my career, and I have consistently sought opportunities to deepen my expertise in this field.
 I find great satisfaction in uncovering valuable insights from complex data sets and using that information to drive informed decision-making.

 - 🔭 I’m currently working as a Data Analyst @ Metalivs.
 - 🌱 I’m currently learning Data Science.